pkumar2991/designPatterns/BuilderDesignPattern.md

     }
 }
 ```
-So far, we are have Car and two different modals of Car.
-We can create car now using these car builders but we must need to know the sequence of steps.
-This creates dependecy on client that client must aware about the process and if any change happens in the car manufacuring process, car company must let client know about the updated process.
-We can get rid off this dependency and follow the manual provided by the company.
-If any change happens in future in the process, manual would be updated and client can refer that and update at only one place.

-Here, we have CarDirector which follows the Car Manual and follow the process.
+So far, we have Car and its two different modals.
+Car builders must need to know the sequence of steps to get the Car ready.
+If doesn't know, then we need to have someone who knows the correct sequence i.e. called as Director, here it is *CarDirector*.

 ```java
 class CarDirector {
     CarBuilder carBuilder;